-On Saturday, April 22nd, environmentalists and people alike will gather at events around the world to celebrate Earth Day.
+This April, environmentalists and people alike will gather at events around the world to celebrate Earth Day.
 Whether you choose to pick up trash in the park or participate in a fundraising run, you’ll be part of a global environmental effort.
-Here are six excellent events happening right here in New York City that you can take part in this weekend.
+Here are six excellent events happening right here in New York City that you can take part in to celebrate the holiday.

-The Brooklyn Center for the Performing Arts will collaborate with National Grid to celebrate Earth Day on Saturday, April 29th, from 3pm to 5pm.
-An interactive family-friendly event will happen on the plaza outside Whiteman Theater at Brooklyn College.
+The Brooklyn Center for the Performing Arts will collaborate with National Grid to celebrate Earth Day on Saturday, April 21st, at 2pm.
+An interactive family-friendly event will happen on the Weeksville Heritage Center in Crown Heights.
 This is a free event that will include hands-on activities for children and parents, such as the New York City Fire Department’s fire prevention demonstration, an instrument building workshop using recycled materials, a puppeteer, circus demonstrations, children’s yoga, and much, much, more.

-On Saturday, April 22nd, a 1.5 mile stretch from Broadway, between Times Square, and down to Union Square will be closed to vehicular traffic.
-This is the second annual celebration of Car Free NYC to promote reducing greenhouse gas emissions.
-There will be various activities going on during the day that you’re going to want to check out from setting up tents with the Appalachian Mountain Club to a fitness class with Paragon Sports to an “adventure finding” station with the team at offMetro.
+On Saturday, April 21st, a 30 block stretch from Broadway, between Times Square, and down to Union Square will be closed to vehicular traffic.
+This is the third annual celebration of Car Free NYC to promote reducing greenhouse gas emissions.
+There will be various activities going on during the day that you’re going to want to check out from free fitness classes to helmet giveaways to climate change education.
 The idea behind this event is to promote New Yorkers to choose alternatives to driving.

-On Friday, April 21, from 10am to 1pm, you can take a tour of some of the most eco-friendly buildings in New York City.
+On Friday, April 20th, from 9am to 12pm, you can take a tour of some of the most eco-friendly buildings in New York City.
 You’ll travel from each site, learning about what different green groups are doing on the grounds.
-This year you can check out an urban farm in the financial district, a green vehicle display, and a green building tour.
-Tickets are $20 and include lunch, a gift bag, and a pass to the New York Auto Show.
+This year you can check out an urban farm, a newly green Broadway theater and a living green wall.
+Tickets start at $30 and include lunch and an eco gift bag.

-If you’re looking to support publicly funded science and scientists, head over to The March for Science on Saturday, April 22nd.
-The march will kick off with a rally on Central Park West 62nd St at 10:30am.
-From here, you’re are encouraged to march south to 52nd St. and Broadway with signs and banners.
+If you’re looking to support publicly funded science and scientists, head over to The March for Science on Saturday, April 14th.
+The march will kick off with a “Teach In” featuring inspiring speakers from 10:00AM to 12:00PM in Washington Square Park.
+From here, you’re are encouraged to march south to Zuccotti Park with signs and banners.
 You can register here.